-A DVR (digital video recorder) is a storage device used by many models of home security cameras to save footage.
+DVR (digital video recorder) is a storage device used to save security camera footage.

-Because DVR stores footage locally, it’s essential to transfer the recordings on it to a USB or hard drive to prevent running out of storage on the DVR device, as well as to access the footage more easily.
+Because a DVR stores footage locally, it’s essential to transfer the recordings to a hard drive via USB to avoid running out of storage.
+This also makes it easier to access the footage (via a computer, for example).

-In this guide, we’ll explain how to transfer recordings from a DVR to a USB flash drive, and answer frequently asked questions on DVR data transfers.
+In this guide, we’ll explain how to transfer recordings from a DVR to a USB flash drive, and address common concerns about DVR data transfers.

 How Can I Transfer Recordings From My DVR to a USB Flash Drive?

-Transferring recordings from a DVR to a USB is simple enough once you know what you to do and what you need.
-Here’s how.
+Transferring recordings from a DVR to a USB drive is simple enough once you know what you need and how to successfully set it up.

 What you’ll need: